Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 ### Contact form

 Form is not completed as such that the form will not submit but will reset.
 A mondal will drop, with a warning that the band is not taking any bookings as such.
-Once I understand the next process, I will make these avaiable for the public.
+Once I understand the next process, I will make these available for the public.
 At this moment, an error sign will open if the required field is not filled in (only address is optional).

 ### Social link

-Social logos has been taken from [Font Awesome](https://fontawesome.com/) and been linked to outsourced material, like facebook, youtube, amazon, spotify.
+Social logos has been taken from [Font Awesome](https://fontawesome.com/) and been linked to outsourced material, like facebook, youtube, Amazon, spotify.
 All these links will open new pages.
 Links to the top of the page has been tested and all go to the beginning of the page.